-Duties and responsibilities include clinical trial and observational study review; data collection forms design and review; stratification/randomization of studies; statistical programming; data analysis and monitoring; and report writing under the mentorship and supervision of senior staff.
+The primary focus initially will be on studies undertaken by the International Maternal Pediatric Adolescent AIDS Clinical Trials Group (IMPAACT).
+Duties include, but are not limited to, clinical trial and observational study design and review; data collection forms design and review; stratification/randomization of studies; statistical programming; data analysis and monitoring; and report writing under the mentorship and supervision of senior staff.
 This position will serve on internal CBAR committees.
 Please attach the following when applying: 1) Resume, 2) Unofficial transcript from MA/MS program and 3) Names and email addresses for three professional references.

-PLEASE NOTE: This posting (Requisition #42641BR, Biostatistician II) is a Grade 57 and requires a higher level of experience than the requirements listed on Requisition #42640BR (Biostatistician I, Grade 56).
+PLEASE NOTE: This posting (Requisition #43725BR, Biostatistician II) is a Grade 57 and requires a higher level of experience than the requirements listed on Requisition #43724BR (Biostatistician I, Grade 56).
 Only one of these requisitions will be filled.
 The grade will depend on the incumbent's skills and experience.

 Harvard offers an outstanding benefits package including: